ops400/my_dwm_config/README.md

 terminus-font

 # Installation Guide
-1: do this command: sudo pacman -S base-devel xorg-server xorg-xinit libx11 libxinerama libxft webkit2gtk ttf-ubuntu-font-family
+1: do this command: sudo pacman -S base-devel xorg-server xorg-xinit libx11 libxinerama libxft webkit2gtk terminus-font

 2: copy the dwm folder to your home directory and rename the git folder wich is inside of the dwm folder to .git